sanky2020/Stunning-Landing-Page/README.md

 # Stunning-Landing-Page

-Created this Stunning-Landing Page using HTML5 & CSS3 as a part of Edyoda Assignment
+Created this Stunning-Landing Page using HTML5 & CSS3 as a part of Edyoda Assignment.